-- 202. The IT office created a database system that has been in use since 1997.
-This software allows inquiries to the current debt portfolio; however it does not have a risk-monitoring module.
-For risk quantification, the middle-office uses its own models based on Excel spreadsheets. - 203.
-As previously described, more sophisticated software called DMFAS will be implemented in 2003.
-Currently a team is working on the transition process.
-Besides allowing for the possibility of consulting debt information, the new software will provide analysis of the exposure of the debt portfolio to volatility in interest rates and exchange rates, while also having the capacity to make simulations of new funding strategies.
+The IT office created a database that has been in use since 1997.
+This software allows inquiries about the current debt portfolio; however, it does not have a risk-monitoring module.
+For risk quantification, the middle office uses its own models based on Excel spreadsheets.

+As previously described, more sophisticated DMFAS software will be implemented in 2003.
+A team is currently working on the transition process.
+Besides allowing for the possibility for consultation of debt information, the new software will provide analysis of the exposure of the debt portfolio to volatility in interest rates and exchange rates and have the capacity to make simulations of new funding strategies.